ksavidetove/wizz/README.md

-# Candidate Takehome Exercise
-This is a simple backend engineer take-home test to help assess candidate skills and practices.
-We appreciate your interest in Voodoo and have created this exercise as a tool to learn more about how you practice your craft in a realistic environment.
-This is a test of your coding ability, but more importantly it is also a test of your overall practices.

-If you are a seasoned Node.js developer, the coding portion of this exercise should take no more than 1-2 hours to complete.
-Depending on your level of familiarity with Node.js, Express, and Sequelize, it may not be possible to finish in 2 hours, but you should not spend more than 2 hours.

-We value your time, and you should too.
-If you reach the 2 hour mark, save your progress and we can discuss what you were able to accomplish.

-The theory portions of this test are more open-ended.
-It is up to you how much time you spend addressing these questions.
-We recommend spending less than 1 hour.

-For the record, we are not testing to see how much free time you have, so there will be no extra credit for monumental time investments.
-We are looking for concise, clear answers that demonstrate domain expertise.

-# Project Overview
-This project is a simple game database and consists of 2 components.

-The first component is a VueJS UI that communicates with an API and renders data in a simple browser-based UI.

-The second component is an Express-based API server that queries and delivers data from an SQLite data source, using the Sequelize ORM.

-This code is not necessarily representative of what you would find in a Voodoo production-ready codebase.
-However, this type of stack is in regular use at Voodoo.

 # Project Setup
 You will need to have Node.js, NPM, and git installed locally.
-You should not need anything else.

-To get started, initialize a local git repo by going into the root of this project and running `git init`.
-Then run `git add .` to add all of the relevant files.
-Then `git commit` to complete the repo setup.
-You will send us this repo as your final product.

-Next, in a terminal, run `npm install` from the project root to initialize your dependencies.
+* In a terminal, run `npm install` from the project root to initialize your dependencies.

+* Run the migrations with `npx sequelize db:migrate` in order to add the new indexes.

-Finally, to start the application, navigate to the project root in a terminal window and execute `npm start`
+* Finally, to start the application, navigate to the project root in a terminal window and execute `npm start`

 You should now be able to navigate to http://localhost:3000 and view the UI.